Mangoes sweet for environment too, says study

 Lead author of the paper GN Ganeshmurthy said while an orchard cannot be replaced by a natural eco-system like a forest, they should, however, be promoted as they provide food and add to the green cover, which helps in bringing down greenhouses emission.

-Dr GV Ramanjanjyalu, executive director of Centre for Sustainable Agriculture, Hyderabad, told Express, “Mango has the longest life-cycle as compared to other fruit-bearing trees including citrus, gauava and papaya.
+Dr GV Ramanjanjyalu, executive director of Centre for Sustainable Agriculture, Hyderabad, told The New Indian Express that “Mango has the longest life-cycle as compared to other fruit-bearing trees including citrus, gauava and papaya.
 All plants absorb carbon from the atmosphere and store it.
 However, as mango trees have a larger surface area compared to other fruit-bearing trees, they absorb more CO2 than other trees.”

 Ganeshmurthy says that they urge the administrations to promote such horticulture which will not only cater to the people’s food demand but will also help in carbon sequestration and improve soil health.